jakub-spisak/softrobotics_algorithms/README.md

 RF-DROPO builds on the DROPO methodology to handle partially observable environments.
 It estimates posterior distributions over dynamics parameters using a likelihood-based objective function and open-loop action replay.
 This method is particularly effective for soft robotic tasks with high degrees of freedom.

 ## Experiments
-The experiment were coduncted using the simulation platform SOFA-Gym.
-In this enviroment we mainly focused on TrunkReach model training and testing.
-The **Training** used PPO algorithm for its **Policy** giving us minor results, compared to RFDROPO.
+The experiments were conducted using the simulation platform SOFA-Gym.
+In this environment we mainly focused on TrunkReach model training and testing.
+The **Training** used PPO algorithm for its **Policy** giving us limited results, compared to RFDROPO.
 The robotic arm reached the target only in very few cases, the training lasted for numerous hours and it takes a lot of time to reach the target.
 Using RFDROPO on the other hand, the robot needed much less training to get a faster and more precise results.

 ### TrunkReach - PPO